Ethiopians vote as opposition alleges some irregularities | Law-Order

 Ethiopians vote as opposition alleges some irregularities

+"I hope it will be the best election in history," he told journalists after voting.
 Ethnic violence and printing errors have delayed the polls in a fifth of constituencies, however, including all those in Tigray, where Ethiopia's military has been fighting the northern region's former governing party, the Tigray People's Liberation Front (TPLF), since November.
-In populous Oromiya, major opposition parties are boycotting the vote over what they say is intimidation by regional security forces.

 Ethiopia's elections chief said complaints by the opposition of irregularities in two regions risked tarnishing polls on Monday billed by the government as the country's first free and fair vote after decades of repression.